-According to the users’ reports, the black screen is permanent on their machines and key reset combinations, including NVRAM, SMC, safe mode, and internet recovery are inaccessible after the OS installation attempt.
+According to the users’ reports, the black screen is permanent on their machines.
+Key reset combinations, including NVRAM, SMC, safe mode, and internet recovery, are inaccessible after the OS installation attempt.
 Although the largest number of users experiencing this problem are on MacBook Pro models from 2013 and 2014, it is unknown what percentage of people owning these specific models have been affected.

-We strongly recommend users that own 2013 and 2014 MacBook Pro models to hold off installing the macOS Big Sur update until Apple has figured out what is causing the problem and releases a fix.
+We strongly recommend that users who own 2013 and 2014 MacBook Pro models hold off installing the macOS Big Sur update until Apple has figured out what is causing the problem and releases a fix.

 Do you value your privacy online?